VasilisMos/parallel-sparse-bmm/readme.md

 ## Results Validation

-To validate the produced results from the BMM type on a `MATLAB` command prompt at the location ./matlab:

-    >> valiadate_bmm_results;

 The validator at ./matlab/validate_bmm_results.m reads **A,B,C_result** from their respective files and checks whether **A*B = C_result** ('*' sign for boolean matrix multiplication operator).

-Similarly, on `Octave`, move to project directory and execute on command line:
+On `Octave`, move to project ./src directory and execute on command line:

     >> validate_bmm_results_octave;